 Game 7: Classroom Procedures Game Show

-Once we’ve practiced for a while, we then play this Game Show for reviewing the classroom procedures!
+Once we’ve practiced for a while, we then play this Game Show to review the classroom procedures!
 It’s an editable Powerpoint Game that makes reviewing the procedures engaging and fun!
 I put students into six groups to play.
-They take turns choosing the categories and amounts but they all answer every question.
+They take turns choosing the categories and amounts, but they all answer every question.
 If correct, they get the point amounts added to their score on the working scoreboard!
 Once you add the most important procedures, this game is so great to pull out after winter and spring break or anytime they need a refresher.

-Check out this post with more on classroom procedures.
+Check out this post for more on classroom procedures.